TypeFox/monaco-languageclient/packages/client/README.md

 Once you those services you can no longer make use of monarch based grammars and themes.

-See [here](https://github.com/TypeFox/monaco-languageclient/blob/main/README.md) for a detailed documentation.
+## Examples

+For a detailed list of examples please look at [this section](<https://github.com/TypeFox/monaco-languageclient#examples-overview>) in the main repository.

 ## License